 Hallmarking

-Every piece I sell is hallmarked by the Edinburgh Assay Office, they are the only office in Scotland.
-But what exactly is a hallmark.
+Every piece I create is hallmarked by the Edinburgh Assay Office, the only remaining office in Scotland, which has been trusted for over 500 years to verify the quality of precious metal items.
+But what exactly is a hallmark?

-If you have any questions regarding hallmarking please do not hesitate to contact me.
+If you have any questions regarding hallmarking or any other aspect of my products, please do not hesitate to contact me.

 What does a hallmark look like?

-A hallmark can only be applied by an independent Assay Office.
+A hallmark can only be applied by an independent Assay Office and is made up of a minimum of 3 symbols:

-The Sponsor’s or Maker’s Mark – This indicates the maker or sponsor of the article.
-In the UK this mark consists of at least two letters within a shield.
+Sponsor’s Mark – This indicates the maker or sponsor of the article.
+This mark consists of at least two letters within a shield.
 No two marks are the same.

-Metal and fineness (purity) Mark – Indicates the precious metal content of the article and that it is not less than the fineness of the article indicated.
-The fineness is indicated by a millesimal number (parts per thousand) and the metal type is indicated by the shape of the surround.
+Metal and fineness (purity) Mark – Indicates the precious metal content of the article and that it is not less than indicated.
+The fineness is indicated by parts per thousand, so 9ct gold is shown as 375 and the metal type is indicated by the shape of the mark.

 Assay Office Mark – Indicates the particular Assay Office at which the article was tested and marked.